beringresearch/lab/README.md

 lab run <PATH/TO/TRAIN.py>
 ```

-This creates a `.labrun` folder with artificats of the run.

 # Comparing models
-From the directory that contains `.labrun`, execute:
+From the project directory execute:

 ```
 lab ls